Nervosys/Botnix/docs/languages-frameworks/agda.section.md

 ])
 ```

-If you want to use a library not added to Nixpkgs, you can add a
+If you want to use a library not added to Botpkgs, you can add a
 dependency to a local library by calling `agdaPackages.mkDerivation`.

 ```nix